signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="JitterBuffer"></a>
 ## Jitter Buffer

-As part of the SigSRF software, with its emphasis on high performance streaming, the Pktlib jitter buffer has several advanced features, including:
+As part of the SigSRF software, with its emphasis on high performance streaming, the Pktlib jitter buffer provides several advanced features, including:

 * Handles out-of-order packets, including packet swaps
 * Accepts incoming packets in real-time, unlimited rate (i.e. as fast as possible), or user-specified rate